 It may take up to 90 minutes to apply this configuration change.
 Use vgptool apply to apply the changes quicker.

 Joining Safeguard Authentication Services with Starling

-Joining Safeguard Authentication Services to Starling adds Safeguard Authentication Services to the One Identity Hybrid service allowing you to use features from Starling Two-Factor Authentication.
+Joining Safeguard Authentication Services to Starling allows you to use features from Starling Two-Factor Authentication.

 To join Safeguard Authentication Services with Starling